ateow/42-Core-SG/#7_FdF_wireframe_model/README.md

 ### To be improved
-- Program did not handle non-exisitent input file and files without permission.
+- Handle non-exisitent input file and files without permission.
-- Program did not use MLX Images
+- To use MLX Images instead of plotting pixel
-- Scaling rounding issues from Double to Int will cause model to flatten after multiple zoom operations
+- Handle scaling issues from Double to Int will cause rounding errors after multiple zoom operations
-- Could consider adding live rotation and translation while mouse is on hold
+- Add live rotation and translation while mouse is on hold
 - Add colours
 - Shade nodes to transform wireframe into solid 3D